Airline orders cabin crew to slim down

-(CNN) — Pakistan's national airline is cracking down on what it terms "excess weight" of some of its cabin crew.
+(CNN) — Pakistan's national airline is cracking down on what it terms the "excess weight" of some of its cabin crew.

-The order, issued January 1, 2019 by Aamir Bashir, the carrier's general manager, flight services, advises that official excess weight limits would be cut back by 5 pounds a month.
+The order, issued January 1, 2019 by Aamir Bashir, the carrier's general manager, flight services, advises that official excess weight limits would be cut back by five pounds a month.

 Currently, flight attendants who are 30 pounds over are still eligible for flight duty.

 PIA issues its crew a suggested weight chart for differing heights and body types.
-For a "medium-frame" woman of 5 feet 7 inches height (1.7 meters), for example, the guide is 133-147 pounds.
+For a "medium frame" woman of 5 feet 7 inches height (1.7 meters), for example, the guide is 133-147 pounds.

 "Weight check of all the cabin crew will be carried out at their base stations respectively and comprehensive data will be maintained for perusal of management," according to the memo, seen by CNN.